-This vegan mashed potato salad loaded with sautéed leeks is divinely delicious, creamy, easy to make, dairy free and without eggs.
+This vegan mashed potato salad packed with sautéed leeks is divinely delicious, creamy, easy to make, dairy free and without eggs.
 Brimming with comfort and flavor, a must make recipe for the festive Thanksgiving and Christmas dinner.

 Mashed Potato Salad

-A cross between creamy mashed potatoes and a chunky potato salad loaded with deeply flavorful sautéed leeks, spices and dijon, this hybrid mashed potato salad delivers the best of both worlds.
+A cross between creamy mashed potatoes and a chunky potato salad packed with deeply flavorful sautéed leeks, spices and dijon, this hybrid mashed potato salad delivers the best of both worlds.
 Great served warm, at room temperature alongside our vegan turkey, Thanksgiving roast, vegan stuffing and healthy creamed spinach.
 Unlike a regular mash this is also really nice cold straight from the fridge alongside a homemade veggie burger.

 The mashing happens all in the bowl during the mixing process, so it’s important that your potatoes are tender but still hold some shape.
 The idea is to get chunks of potatoes coated in creaminess from both the mayo and mashing of the potatoes.
 Perfection!